Randomness and Differentiability: Computable randomness

-\begin{prop} For each computable martingale $L$ there is a computable martingale $M $ with the savings property that succeeds on the same sequences as $L$. \end{prop}

-\begin{proof} Arguing as in the solution to \cite[Exercise 7.1.14]{Nies:book}), we may assume that $L (\sss ) >0 $ for each $\sss\in \strcantor$, and $L(\estring) <1$.
-We may also assume that $L$ is rational valued by a result of Schnorr (see \cite[Prop.\ 7.3.8]{Nies:book}).
+\begin{prop} For each computable martingale $L$ there is a computable martingale $M $ with the savings property that succeeds on the same sequences as $L$. \end{prop} \begin{proof} We may assume that $L (\sss ) >0 $ for each $\sss\in \strcantor$, and $L(\estring) <1$.
+As mentioned above, we may also assume that $L$ is rational valued by a result of Schnorr (see \cite[Prop.\ 7.3.8]{Nies:book}).
 We let $M=G+E$, where $G(\sss)\in \NN$ is the balance of the ``savings account'', and~$E(\sss)$ is the balance of the ``checking account'' at $\sss$.
 The function $E$ is a supermartingale (see \cite[Section 7.2]{Nies:book}) bounded by~$2$.
-It uses the same betting factors $L(\rho \ape b)/L(\rho ) $ as~$L$ for a string $\rho$ and $b \in \twoset$, but in between subsequent bets it may transfer capital to the savings account.
+It uses the same betting factors $L(\rho \ape b)/L(\rho ) $ as~$L$ for a string~$\rho$ and $b \in \twoset$, but in between subsequent bets it may transfer capital to the savings account.

 For each string $\rho$, whenever $b \in \twoset$ and the betting results in a value $v >1$ at $\rho \ape b$, we transfer $1$ from the checking to the savings account, defining $G(\rho \ape b) = G(\rho)+1$; in this case $E$ has the capital $v -1$ at the string $ \rho \ape b$.
 If $v \le 1$ we let $ E(\rho \ape b) =v$ and $G(\rho \ape b) = G(\rho)$.